wso2/docs-mg/en/docs/how-tos/rate-limiting/distributed-throttling.md

 ### Conditional throttling

-There can be situations where a certain APIs require more granular level of throttling.
-Assume you want to provide limited access to a certain IP range or a type of client applications (identified by User-Agent header).
+There can be situations where certain APIs require more granular level of throttling.
+Assume you want to provide limited access to a certain IP range or a type of client application (identified by User-Agent header).
 For these scenarios, a simple throttle policy with API/resource level limits is not sufficient.
-To address complex throttling requirements as above, microgateway is capable of throttling request based on several conditions.
-Following types of conditions are supported.
+To address complex throttling requirements as above, microgateway is capable of throttling requests based on several conditions.
+The following types of conditions are supported.

 1. Specific IP or IP range conditions.
     This condition can be used to provide specific limits to a certain IP address or a range of IP addresses.